 The course is designed to give students the ability and confidence to cope with physical situations, which may confront peace officers; to eliminate excessive use of force by officers; and allow officers to appropriately react to situations with a swift, efficient, and appropriate solution whether physical or verbal.
 Students will also learn about the different types of police patrol and response to calls along with the safe and proper operation of their patrol vehicle.
 They will then take the learned concepts and demonstrate their abilities on the I-SIM driving and PRISim use-of-force simulators.
+RECOMMENDED ENTRY SKILLS/KNOWLEDGE: Completion of: LAWE 1105, LAWE 1112, LAWE 2117, LAWE 2118, LAWE 2110, and LAWE 2125.
 (Prerequisites: LAWE 1105, 1112, College level reading and writing).
 (3 C/0 lect, 0 lab).

-LAWE 2135 2 Minnesota POST Exam Preparation
+LAWE 2135 Minnesota POST Exam Preparation